Equicontinuous actions of semisimple groups: Historical prelude and introduction

-Already in 1966, Omori had proved that every continuous homomorphism from a semi-simple Lie group (with finite center) into any first countable topological group has a closed image, \cite{omori}.
-This generalizes previous results of van-Est (proving a similar theorem with Lie group targets, \cite{vE}) and Goto (same with locally compact targets, \cite{Goto48} and \cite{GY}).
+Already in 1966, Omori had proved that every continuous homomorphism from a semisimple Lie group (with finite center) into any first countable topological group has a closed image, \cite{omori}.
+This generalizes previous results of van Est (proving a similar theorem with Lie group targets, \cite{vE}) and Goto (same with locally compact targets, \cite{Goto48} and \cite{GY}).
 See \cite{Goto73} for a general discussion.
 Groups satisfying the property that every injective image in a topological group is closed are called ``absolutely closed".
 Their group topology is called ``minimal".
 For a recent extensive survey on the subject, see \cite{DM}.
 As mentioned above, Zimmer reproved Goto's result, as a corollary of the Howe--Moore theorem.
 In \cite[Theorem~2.1]{HM} it is also shown that the image of a homeomorphism of a simple Lie group in the unitary group of a Hilbert space is closed.
 It seems that the three authors were unaware of Omori's result from 1966, \cite{omori}.
 A more systematic attempt to relate the notion of coarse group topologies and the study of matrix coefficients is given in \cite{Mayer} for connected Lie groups.
 It seems that for general locally compact groups there is still unexplored ground in this direction.
-Here we observe that Omori's theorem is an immediate application of the following theorem.
+Here we observe that Omori's theorem (even without the first countability assumption) is an immediate application of the following theorem.

 \begin{thm} Let $G$ be a simple group over a local field.
-Assume $G$ acts equicontinuously and with no fixed points on a uniform space.
+Assume $G$ acts equicontinuously and without fixed points on a uniform space.
 Then every orbit is closed and all the point stabilizers are compact. \end{thm}

-Indeed, given a continuous homomorphism into a topological group, $G\to H$, endowing $H$ with its left uniform structure and consider the left action of $G$ on $H$ we get that the orbit of $e\in H$, that it the image of $G$, is closed.
+Indeed, given a continuous homomorphism into a topological group, $G\to H$, endowing $H$ with its left uniform structure and consider the left action of $G$ on $H$ we get that the orbit of $e\in H$, that is the image of $G$, is closed.
 We get the following extension of Omori's theorem.

 \begin{cor} A simple group over a local field is absolutely closed. \end{cor}

 Our main contribution in this paper is the formulation of Theorem~\ref{mainthm}, which is a simultaneous generalization of Veech's theorem and Theorem~\ref{demo} above.
 Theorem~\ref{mainthm} discusses an action of a group on a space with two compatible structures: a uniform structure and a compatible (typically weaker) topology.
 The reader familiar with the classical Howe--Moore theorem should have in mind the two compatible structures on the unit ball of a Banach space: the norm and the weak topologies.
 We will not formulate Theorem~\ref{mainthm} in this introduction, due to its technical nature.
 Instead we choose to demonstrate it by proving a toy case, which already contains most of the ideas of the proof.
 For a generalization of the next theorem, see Theorem~\ref{thm:iso}.